FSP accreditation handbook for training sites and supervisors

 For part-time registrars, the minimum teaching time is the same as for full-time registrars.

-Each practice is required to develop an in-practice teaching plan that addresses the registrar's learning needs and is consistent with training program requirements.
+Each training site is required to develop an in-practice teaching plan that addresses the registrar's learning needs and is consistent with training program requirements.

 Workplace-based assessments and feedback